Third Culture Faith: Discovering God in the Flux

 Third culture faith is resilient.

 It grows in uncertainty.
+It becomes resilient, adaptive, and agile.

 This is important because people today aren’t just asking, “What do I believe?”